The next municipal election will be held on October 26, 2026.

 Note: It is an offence to utilize another elector's PIN number and thereby vote multiple times.

 Certified Candidates will be listed on the website along with their contact information.
 At their direction, candidates may supply an address, phone number, or an email to be posted on the municipalities website.
-To find out about a candidate’s platform, you must contact the candidate or his or her campaign headquarters directly.
+To find out about a candidate’s platform, you must contact the candidate or their campaign headquarters directly.

 At the close of voting, the totals will be electronically tabulated by a central computer and compiled.
 The results will be displayed on the Township website.